 Don’t Snorkel Alone

 If you’re suffering from asthma, you could definitely do good with some company.
-We believe that going snorkeling with friends is a win-win situation.
+We believe that going snorkeling with friends or a dive buddy is a win-win situation.
 This could come as a great hangout experience for all your friends and lend you a cherished memory.
-But what’s even better is that you could immediately call out for help in case of an asthmatic attack.
+But what’s even better is that you could immediately call out for help in case of any asthma attacks.

 We totally understand how seeing the underwater marvels can get snorkelers ecstatic to venture into deeper waters.
 But never go alone, and always make sure to keep some people close by who know about your condition and are vigilant to help in case of any mishap.
 Your friends should keep an eye on you at all times and be smart enough to know when you’re struggling for breath.